 I can’t tell you much more about climbing Ben Nevis – there’s no way I am fit enough to consider it!
 I do know that many people make the climb though you do need to be prepared.

 Looking for another hill to climb?
 Arthur’s Seat is much more easier to get to than many of the highland hills and mountains and great if you want to escape the city of Edinburgh for a while.

 It’s towards the east of the city and can be reached from the bottom of Edinburgh’s Royal Mile.
 Be prepared for stunning 360 degree views of the city, the coastline and the surrounding countryside.

-The most northern tip of Scotland is a draw to many who want to say they made it this far North.
+John o’Groats is the most northern tip of Scotland and a draw to many who want to say they made it this far North.

 It’s also a draw to many who make long distance walks – the longest being from the most southern tip of the UK in Cornwall.

 Get your picture taken with the famous signpost and see how far away you are.

 Located on the banks of the River Tay in Dundee is the RRS Discovery.
 This ship is steeped in history as the ship explorer Scott and Shackleton were voyagers on.
 It went to the Antarctic as a research ship and the knowledge brought back was immense.

 You can see the ship and discover more about it in the small city of Dundee which is where Discovery was built.

 Location: Near Inverness, Highlands